So Business List. Observation in the Workplace with Station Observation Checklist

 Why Do We Trust Restaurant Chains?

 When you visit an unfamiliar city for a business trip, at some point, the question arises: “Where to have lunch?”
 You are here not for adventures.
+You visit this place for maybe just a day.
 You try to identify something predictable and affordable.
 Would you choose a local café or a chain restaurant?

 Maybe in a local café they might treat you as a valuable guest and try to do the best commitment.
 However, you will more likely take a lower risk and lead to a chain restaurant.
 Why?
 Because of its predictability.

-Where does the predictability of a chain restaurant come from?
-It is surprising that you can go to another city or even another country, find a familiar sign, and expect to feel comfortable there.
+Where does the knowledge of the predictability of a chain restaurant come from?
+It is surprising that you can go to another city or even another country, find a familiar sign, expect to feel comfortable there, and try out the food there.
 You can roughly imagine how you will be greeted and how your order will be taken.
+For example, at a McDonald's restaurant, you can expect a consistent experience due to their strict standards.
 How is this synchronization of actions and results of completely unfamiliar employees achieved?
 There is no magic involved, but the essential tool is standards.

 Today's Guest on the Blog: Alexander Kasyanov